-In order to initiate an Honor Code investigation with the Office of Student Affairs, a current matriculated student must complete and submit an AJU grievance form along with any witness statements or supporting evidence.
+In order to initiate an Honor Code investigation with the Dean of Students office, a current matriculated student must complete and submit an AJU grievance form along with any witness statements or supporting evidence.
 It is the accusing student's responsibility, not that of the university, to gather witness statements and supporting evidence.
+In certain circumstances the Dean of Students may launch an investigation if no grievance is filled if the Dean has knowledge that a policy violation may have occurred.